Function spaces and classifying spaces of algebras over a prop: Props, algebras and moduli spaces

-\end{defn} We can already get two interesting properties of these moduli spaces: \begin{lem} Let $P$ be a cofibrant prop.
-For any chain complex $X$, the moduli space $P\{X\}$ is a fibrant simplicial set. \end{lem} \begin{proof} Every chain complex is fibrant, and fibration of dg props are defined componentwise, so $End_X$ is a fibrant prop.
+where $sSet$ is the category of simplicial sets. \end{defn} We can already get two interesting properties of these moduli spaces: \begin{lem} Let $P$ be a cofibrant dg prop.
+For any chain complex $X$, the moduli space $P\{X\}$ is a fibrant simplicial set. \end{lem} \begin{proof} Every chain complex is fibrant, and fibration of dg props are defined componentwise, so $End_X$ is a fibrant dg prop.
 Given that $P$ is cofibrant, the mapping space $P\{X\}$ is fibrant. \end{proof} In this case, the connected components of this moduli space are exactly the homotopy classes of $P$-algebra structures on $X$.

 To conclude, let us note that these moduli spaces are a well defined homotopy invariant of algebraic structures over a given object: \begin{lem} Let $X$ be a chain complex.
-Every weak equivalence of cofibrant props $P\stackrel{\sim}{\rightarrow}Q$ gives rise to a weak equivalence of fibrant simplicial sets
+Every weak equivalence of cofibrant dg props $P\stackrel{\sim}{\rightarrow}Q$ gives rise to a weak equivalence of fibrant simplicial sets